 - Get Familiar with the Environment

-Just because you intend to stay on the treestand all day along doesn’t mean you shouldn’t climb down, walk around and get familiar with your environment.
+Just because you intend to stay on the treestand all day along doesn’t mean you shouldn’t climb down, walk around and get familiar with your environment or take a nap in a quality tree tent.
 This could help calm your nerves especially if you are scared of heights.
 You could also take a copy of your favorite book along and read while you cool off.
 Just make sure you don’t spend too much time on it.
 You don’t want to forget the reason why you were in the stands in the first place.
 Do you?